mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

-#  Creating "Sport Store" Application.
-Part 1
+#  SPORTS STORE Application.
+Part 1.

 ## Description

 - [Creating the Projects](#creating-the-projects)
 - [Adding Data to the Application](#adding-data-to-the-application)
 - [Displaying a List of Products](#displaying-a-list-of-products)